virtadpt/exocortex-halo/README.md

 ## Set up exocortex_XMPP_bridge

 * `cd exocortex-halo/exocortex_xmpp_bridge/`
-* Set up a [Python virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/) to install the XMPP bridge's dependencies into.
+* Set up a [Python venv](https://docs.python.org/3/tutorial/venv.html/) to install the XMPP bridge's dependencies into.
- * `virtualenv2 env`
+ * `python3 -mvenv env`
  * Wait...
-* Activate the virtualenv
+* Activate the venv
  * `. env/bin/activate`
  * The command line prompt will change - it will start with "(env) "
 * Install the dependencies